ScalesCSS/scalescss/imports.md

 # Scales Imports

 This is an example file that imports Scales.
 The files are required to be imported in this order.
+It follows the [ITCSS architecture](http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528).

 I recommend creating a file called `_scalescss.scss` and copying these imports into that.